menusal/menusal.github.io/_posts/2023-02-22-USE-SIGNALS.md

 date: 2023-02-22 12:00:00
 ---

 The main difference between using **@preact/signals-react** and **useState** is in how the state updates are managed.

 With **@preact/signals-react**, the state is managed using signals and observables, which allows for more granular control over state updates and can help to reduce unnecessary re-renders.

 With **useState**, the state is managed using local state within the component, which can be simpler to use but may lead to more re-renders if the state updates frequently.

-Overall, both approaches can be effective for managing state in a Preact component, and the choice between them may depend on the specific needs of your application.
+Overall, both approaches can be effective for managing state in a React component, and the choice between them may depend on the specific needs of your application.

 ## Benefits of signals

 ### Improved performance

-**@preact/signals-react** leverages a signal-based architecture to manage state, which can help to reduce unnecessary re-renders and improve the performance of your Preact application.
+**@preact/signals-react** leverages a signal-based architecture to manage state, which can help to reduce unnecessary re-renders and improve the performance of your React application.
 Signals only trigger re-renders when their values change, which can help to optimize the rendering process.

 ### Improved modularity: